-

 September 17, 2012 at 11:35 am

 You are right.
-This was a wonderful place, and Trogir has a lot of the same courtyards.
-But the best time to see them is night.
+This was a wonderful place, and Trogir has many such courtyards.
+But the best time to check them is night.
 I like night photo sessions.

 September 17, 2012 at 1:03 pm